CoverProof

 How CoverProof achieves Section 250 compliance

-Six steps from SM&CR register import to litigation-grade evidence pack.
+Six steps from SM&CR register import to PDF/A-3B board evidence pack.
 Every step documented, every decision auditable, every timestamp server-recorded.

 TL;DR